virginatlanticdevelopment/front-end-test/README.md

 `yarn dev` to start serving the application in development mode.
 You can check a production ready build by running `yarn build && yarn start`.
 Please refer to the NextJS documentation for more details.

-`yarn cypress:open` to run the Cypress tests.
-We have provided some passing tests already.
+`yarn cypress:open` to run the Cypress test.
+We have provided a passing test already for the composition service but would like to see some more.

 Built on node `v20.1.0`.